MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/edit-desktop.md

 [This topic is pre-release documentation and is subject to change.]

 Desktop UI flows automate Windows applications.
-Please refer to the [Known limitations and troubleshooting](known-issues-desktop.md) to learn more about which types of applications are currently unsupported.
+Please refer to the [Known issues](known-issues-desktop.md) to learn more about which types of applications are currently unsupported.

 ## Edit actions